Shotiko11/figmatutor/figma.md

 B) now i can put 4 Pages of "Iphone 8" size of screen on figma, so i can use it how i want my website to open in "iphone 8"
 c) when i am putting some text on the page, its better to do with this sign on right : ⇔

+A) so all of the styles are, when you select the text styles appear on the right!

 ##  4) Figma Part 4